 Analyzing MoneyGram's Unusual Options Activity

-On Thursday, shares of MoneyGram (NASDAQ:MGI) saw unusual options activity.
-After the option alert, the stock price moved up to $10.29.
+Shares of MoneyGram (NASDAQ:MGI) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $10.17.

 - Option Type: SWEEP